 * * * * *

 I put on the Rock People mask and walk slowly along the river.
-I look through the ancient eyeholes and feels as if I have journeyed into the first days of mythtime.
+I look through the ancient eyeholes and feel as if I have journeyed into the first days of Mythtime.

 "The Rock People are here," I whisper to myself.